n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

-syllable with a base consonant and a syllable with an independent-vowel base is that a syllable with an independent-vowel base is less likely to include additional consonants in special forms and less likely to include depedendent vowel signs (matras).
+syllable with a base consonant and a syllable with an independent-vowel base is that a syllable with an independent-vowel base is less likely to include additional consonants in special forms and less likely to include dependent vowel signs (matras).
 Therefore, in the common case, vowel-based syllables may involve less reordering, substitution feature applications, and other processing than consonant-based syllables.